Skip to main content

 PO-209 Ancient and Classical Political Theory

 This class introduces students to the ideas and concepts found in the works of ancient and classical political theorists.
-We will read major works by theorists like Plato, Aristotle, Machiavelli, Locke, Mill, Hobbes, the Federalists, and Rousseau.
-Emphasis will be placed on how theorists justify the existence of government and how its conception has evolved over time.
-We then trace fundamental principles, such as democracy, liberty, and justice and show how these ideas are encapsulated in the US Constitution.
+Students read major works by theorists like Plato, Aristotle, Machiavelli, Locke, Mill, Hobbes, the Federalists, and Rousseau.
+Emphasis is placed on how theorists justify the existence of government and how its conception has evolved over time.
+They then trace fundamental principles such as democracy, liberty, and justice and show how these ideas are encapsulated in the US Constitution.

 3 credits